-“The aim is to provide equitable and socially acceptable health services to the highest possible standards comparable to the first world, and to have every citizen being able to access quality healthcare regardless of where one is in the country,” says Vusi Magagula, Director of Health Services.
+“The aim is to provide equitable and socially acceptable health services to the highest possible standards comparable to the first world, and to have every citizen being able to access quality healthcare regardless of where one is in the country,” said Vusi Magagula, Director of Health Services back in 2016.
 “The core functions of the Ministry of Health include health promotive and preventative services; curative and clinical healthcare services; medical, nursing and allied health regulation; and medical referral services.”

 An additional host of clinical support services are also incorporated within the areas of focus across Swaziland and comprise pharmaceutical services, medical imaging services, medical laboratory services, rehabilitation, palliative services and nutritional services; all compounded by an ongoing dedication to investing in the very latest methodologies and technologies in order to best implement such treatment types.

-Magagula adds: “The use of evidence-based medicine to inform decision-making is being emphasised now.
+Magagula added: “The use of evidence-based medicine to inform decision-making is being emphasised now.

 “We have also envisaged a PPP construction of a new referral hospital as well as completion of the Lubombo Regional referral hospital and an expansion of health centres to broaden activities provided by the facilities in the regions.”